indigo-dc/oidc-agent/gitbook/oidc-gen.md

 ### `--output`
 This option only applies when dynamic client registration is used.
-The passed parameter is the absolut filepath where the client configuration should be stored.
+The passed parameter is the absolute filepath where the client configuration should be stored.
 On default the client configuration is stored along the whole account configuration in a single file, if the `--split-config` option is passed, client and account configurations are stored in separated files, but both are